cloudmaven/documentation/pages/mydoc/cloud_intro.md

 your waiting time for intensive jobs to complete and enabling you to share your results with your colleagues and colleagues you have never even met.
 Proceed at your own risk.***

-## Cloud-based Research: The Theoretical Minimum Knowledge You Need

 ### Introduction
 This essay presents cloud computing for research in its essentials, a 'theoretical minimum' that you should know if you are interested in doing research computing on the cloud.
 (Term borrowed from Leonard Susskind.)
 The cloud is a powerful flexible computing environment that can change and particularly streamline how you do computing.
 We present the argument for this here along with caveats and qualifiers.
 Our goal is to give you a realistic picture of what a cloud transition involves.